bjlkeng/bjlkeng.github.io/posts/a-variational-autoencoder-on-the-svnh-dataset/index.rst

   (there were a few occasional patches of image with discoloration but nothing major).
 This indicates there is a lot "noise" that we can throw away that is not really relevant to the actual "signal" of the image.
+  **BK** *: I actually changed this down to K=500 without much loss in quality to the naked eye.
+The corruption I was getting was simply due to a bit of precision loss when converting to/from PCA dimension and some pixels were getting an invalid value (e.g. > 255), after clipping to a valid range there was no more visible corruption.*
 * The components have large magnitude differences (another reason for per-dimension variances), with the first principal component being the largest.